 Let’s start in Revelation 20:1 — a messenger comes from heaven to bind Satan.
 Someone who knew the teachings of Jesus would likely think, This has already happened.
 In Matthew 12, Jesus was accused of casting out demons by the prince of demons.
-And Jesus said, “If I drive out demons by the Spirit of God, then the kingdom of God has come upon you.”
-And we are convinced that Jesus did drive out demons by the Spirit of God, and we are convinced that the kingdom of God has already come upon this age.
+Jesus said, “If I drive out demons by the Spirit of God, then the kingdom of God has come upon you.”
+Jesus did his work by the Spirit of God, so we conclude that the kingdom of God has already come upon this age.

-And then Jesus adds, in verse 29, “Or again, how can anyone enter a strong man’s house and carry off his possessions unless he first ties up the strong man?
+Jesus adds, in verse 29, “Or again, how can anyone enter a strong man’s house and carry off his possessions unless he first ties up the strong man?
 Then he can rob his house.”
-The parable is clear: Jesus is able to order demons around because he has already entered Satan’s world and tied him up.
+The parable indicates that Jesus is able to order demons around because he has already entered Satan’s world and tied him up.
 It’s the same Greek word as in Revelation 20.
 Satan has already been bound.
 He has already been defeated.
 Here is more evidence: